Applying gamification to training

 Post-training, we can offer varying projects to allow the employee to demonstrate their new understanding and give further development opportunity.
 Here, we are introducing an extrinsic motivator into our training activity loop.

-Gamification enables learning at your own pace
+Workplace gamification enables learning at your own pace

 By removing the competitive aspect from training, employees will feel good about what they’ve learned instead of concerned that they aren’t learning at the same pace as their teammates.
 Instead of feeling judged, employees will take chances and get out of their comfort zones.
 New skills will be learned faster.
 Fresh ideas will blossom.